DougPA/xSDR6000/xLib6000.framework/Versions/A/Resources/README.md

 NOTE: The Swift 4 Branch has been eliminated, the Master Branch is now the sole repository.

+This version includes the library-side code to support SmartLink (see xAPITester or xSDR6000 for an example of the client-side code needed to implement SmartLink).

 Version 1.0.1 is a reorganization of the file structure to reflect the use of Common Code between this framework and xAPITesterSL and xSDR6000